ohle/todotxt-more/README.md

     edit
       Open todo.txt in the editor

-  Fancy list:
+  more list:
-    fancy [actions]
+    more [actions]
-      Shortcut to show a fancy list with relative dates, sorting and ansi colours, can be used with any list action
+      Shortcut to show a more list with relative dates, sorting and ansi colours, can be used with any list action

   Format/recolor output:
     format [ansi|pango] [ACTIONS]